Skip to content

 A subfield code byte (immediately following a 0x1F delimiter) is not a printable ASCII character.

 Context: Parse-side.
-Applies to: Bibliographic, Authority, Holdings readers.
+Applies to: Bibliographic, Authority, Holdings readers — fired uniformly when validation_level="strict_marc".
+At the default validation_level="structural" subfield-code bytes are accepted as-is and this code does not fire.
 Populates: record_index, byte_offset, record_byte_offset, field_tag, subfield_code (the offending byte).
 May also populate: record_control_number, source.

 Common causes.
 Bytes corrupted near a subfield boundary; encoder emitting non-ASCII codes for local-use subfields.